Combretum molle

 By Seeds:

-Collect dry, winged fruits in late summer; store in paper bags.
+Collect fresh, undamaged seeds after fruit ripens and dries on the tree in late summer; store in paper bags.

 By Cuttings: